With 3 days in Athens, you can see all the main sites, such as the Acropolis and the Acropolis Museum, and get a good experience of the Greek capital.

 Athens, however, has a lot more to see apart from these attractions.
 The quaint changing of the Guards, our cutting edge street art, the beautiful neoclassical buildings and the lively Athens markets are all pieces of our colorful city’s puzzle, and they are here for you to discover.

 On Day 1 of your Athens itinerary, start by exploring the city on foot.
 Walk on the beautiful pedestrianized streets and visit a few of our famous sites.

 You can also visit Plaka, the oldest and best known neighbourhood in Athens.
 There’s a touristy side to it, but it’s lovely!

 Temple of Zeus and Areopagitou street

-In our opinion, this is one of the most picturesque streets in Athens.
+In my opinion, this is one of the most picturesque streets in Athens.
 It was pedestrianized just before the 2004 Olympic Games and it passes right through the historic centre.